maxitg/SetReplace/README.md

 This is the type of rule we study the most, and it satisfies the following set of conditions:
 * Both input and output subsets consist of (ordered) lists of atoms (aka vertices).
 * The input (left-hand side) only contains patterns, it never refers to explicit vertex names.
 * The name of the vertex is only used to identify it, it does not contain any additional information.
-As such, there are no conditions specified on the left-hand side of the rule (neither on the entire subset, nor on individual vertices), except for the implicit condition of some vertices appearing multiple times in different lists.
+In particular, there are no conditions on the left-hand side of the rule (neither on the entire subset nor on individual vertices), except for the implicit condition of some vertices appearing multiple times in different lists.
-* The output may contain new vertices (i.e., the ones that don't appear on the left-hand side), in which case they are created with a `Module`.
+* The output may contain new vertices (i.e., the ones that don't appear on the left-hand side), in which case `Module` is inserted to create them.

 `ToPatternRules` provides a simpler way to specify such rules by automatically assuming that the level-2 expressions on the left-hand side are patterns, and that vertices used on the right which don't appear on the left are new and should be created with a `Module`.
 For example, the rule above can simply be written as
 ```